-Firm size and financial performance:

-A number of studies have found a significant positive relationship between firm size and financial performance e.g. see Serrasqueiro & Nunes, (2008), Lee (2009), Stierwald (2009), Karadeniz & İskenderoğlu (2011), and Saliha & Abdessatar (2011).
-On the other hand there are others reporting a negative relationship between size and financial performance (e.g. see Banchuenvijit & Pariyanont, 2012).
+Firm size and financial performance: A number of studies have found a significant positive relationship between firm size and financial performance e.g., see Karadeniz, Kandr, Iskenderoglu, and Onal, (2011), Lee (2009), Saliha and Abdessatar (2011), Serrasqueiro and Nunes, (2008), and Stierwald (2009).
+On the other hand there are others reporting a negative relationship between size and financial performance (e.g., see Banchuenvijit & Pariyanont, 2012).
 The difference again is because of the usage of different proxies of size.
 However, the school of thought who argues a positive relationship between size and performance appears more dominating in literature.
 Thus, we hypothesize:

-H4: Firm size has a significant relationship with financial performance in shariah compliant firms.
+H4: Firm size has a significant relationship with financial performance in Sharī'ah compliant firms.

-Firm size and corporate governance (board structure)

-Mayer (1997) defined corporate governance as the way through which we resolve the conflict of interest between shareholders and managers and ensure that firms work only for the benefits of the shareholders.
-One of main mechanism of corporate governance is the presence of non-executive directors on the board.
-Though, arguably with increase in size of firm, presence of non-executive directors (NEDs henceforth) on the board should increase.
-Yet, past research has shown mixed results on the relationship of non-executive directors and performance of the firm e.g. Denis, Denis and Sarin (1997) reported a positive, whereas Agrawal and Knoeber (1996) found a negative relationship between number of NEDs and performance of firm.
+Firm size and corporate governance (Board structure): Mayer (1997) defined corporate governance as the way through which we resolve the conflict of interest between shareholders and managers and ensure that firms work only for the benefits of the shareholders.
+One of main mechanism of corporate governance is the presence of Non-Executive Directors (NEDs) on the board.
+Though, arguably with increase in size of firm, presence of (NEDs henceforth) on the board should increase.
+Yet, past research has shown mixed results on the relationship of NEDs and performance of the firm e.g., Denis, Denis, and Sarin (1997) reported a positive, whereas Agrawal and Knoeber (1996) found a negative relationship between number of NEDs and performance of firm.
 Keeping this in view, we can expect that larger firms may avoid having more NEDs on board.
-We expect the same to happen in shariah compliant firms.
+We expect the same to happen in Sharī'ah compliant firms.
 Thus, we hypothesize that:

-H5: Firm size has a significant relationship with board structure (i.e. number of NEDs) in shariah compliant firms.
+H5: Firm size has a significant relationship with board structure (i.e., number of NEDs) in Sharī'ah compliant firms.

-Firm size and dividend policy

-Dividend pay-out is one of the most important concepts of corporate finance.
+Firm size and dividend policy: Dividend pay-out is one of the most important concepts of corporate finance.
 Agency theory of Jensen and Meckling (1976) argues that dividend acts as a protection for the investors.
 Similarly, signaling theory of Ross (1977) tells that dividend acts as a good signal to the market regarding financial health of the company.
 Firms thus will prefer to pay dividend rather to retain earnings.
 Large firms are mature and thus can pay more dividends (Fama & French, 2001).
 So, theoretically, it can be argued that large firms shall have more dividend payout than small firms.
-However, previous research on the area has shown results in both directions e.g. Deshmukh, Goel and Howe (2003), Ranti (2013), Baker et al., (2007) reported a positive, whereas Azeem, Akbar and Usman (2011) reported a negative relationship between the two.
-We thus hypothesize that:
+However, previous research on the area has shown results in both directions e.g., Deshmukh, Goel, and Howe (2003), Ranti (2013), Baker et al., (2007) reported a positive, whereas Azeem, Akbar, and Usman

-H6: Firm size has a significant relationship with dividend policy in shariah compliant firms.
+(2011) reported a negative relationship between the two.
+We thus hypothesize that: H6: Firm size has a significant relationship with dividend policy in Sharī'ah compliant firms.

-Sensitivity of firm size measures towards corporate finance practices

-It is evident in above literature review that despite the importance and empirical research on the area of firm size, no conclusive results have been drawn regarding its relationship with different practices of corporate finance.
-The reason behind the difference in results is because of the different proxies of firm size employed in those various researches (Dang and Li, 2018; Evan, 2008).
-We thus also expect that the results of size with different practices of corporate finance will be different in terms of R2, significance of beta and sign of beta value when different proxies of size are employed in shariah compliant firms.
+Sensitivity of firm size measures towards corporate finance practices: It is evident in above literature review that despite the importance and empirical research on the area of firm size, no conclusive results have been drawn regarding its relationship with different practices of corporate finance.
+The reason behind the difference in results is because of the different proxies of firm size employed in those various researches (Dang et al., 2018; Evan, 2008).
+We thus also expect that the results of size with different practices of corporate finance will be different in terms of R^2 , significance of beta and sign of beta value when different proxies of size are employed in Sharī'ah compliant firms.
 Thus, we hypothesize that: